Even Moderate COVID Restrictions Can Slow The Spread Of The Virus — If They're Timely

 "We don't have that, because clusters of interventions were implemented routinely and then eased routinely," Lakdawala explains.
 "So it is really hard to tease it apart."

 The scientists also only analyzed the data at the state level, even though a lot of states left it to counties or even cities and towns to come up with their own restrictions.
-Lakdawala says her team's next working on the analysis of whether some counties did better than others.
+Lakdawala says her team is next working on an analysis of whether some counties did better than others.

 Watson says more detailed analyses could answer some key outstanding questions.
 "If I were a policymaker, I would want to know what are the thresholds at which you need to put in place these different layers of mitigation?" she says.
 "What is the stringency of each of these measures, what is the duration of how long they should be applied, and what is the optimal combination of mitigation measures for the outbreak that you're in?"